First you need to install a backer plate and then you need to figure out how you will bolt the flange of the seacock

 Yes, I know that many, perhaps most, boats do not have their seacocks bolted, but that is, in our opinion, a very poor practice since any force coming in contact with the top of the seacock or the attached hose, such as a clumsy foot—a problem I’m famous for—can exert an incredible sheer force on the through hull threads.
 And if those threads strip, things are going to get very damp very quickly.

 Add an aluminum hull and a seacock that is made of bronze, like most of those in Morgan’s Cloud, and you need to figure out a way to keep the two electrically isolated.
 (See the pictures at the bottom of the post for how the bronze seacocks on Morgan’s Cloud are installed.)

 Oh yes, and you need to make sure the seacock that you are about to install really is bronze and not some form of brass.
 This is particularly a problem in Europe where valves are sold for marine use as “tonval bronze”, which is not bronze at all, but brass.

 Brass is really bad news in salt water since the zinc leaches out of it leaving a spongy and weak potential boat-sinker behind.
-One more thing: if you tee something off the seacock you will use a nipple and all nipples except t hose made by Groco, at least as far as I know, are made of brass, not bronze, so you really should have a custom nipple turned from bronze by a good machine shop.
-While you are at it, have your custom plumbing fittings made to schedule 80, which is beefier than schedule 40.
+One more thing: if you tee something off the seacock you will use a nipple and all nipples except t hose made by Groco, at least as far as I know, are made of brass, not bronze, so watch out for that.

 With all of the above metal seacock hassles, when we needed to install a new seacock for the drain required for our new separator exhaust system, we decided to give a Forespar seacock made from Marelon, a tough plastic, a try.
 An experience that can only be described as “out of the frying pan and into the fire”.